titondk/social-media-content-migration-tool/README.md

-# Social Media Content Automation Pipeline
+# Social Media Content Migration Tool

-End-to-end content operations system that identifies trending TikTok videos by niche, curates them, and automates distribution across YouTube, Instagram, and TikTok with scheduled posting and duplicate prevention.
+A cross-platform automation tool for content creators to migrate their TikTok videos to YouTube, Instagram, and TikTok.

 ## Demo